SimonWoodtli/zet/20240110232911/README.md

 ## Next Steps: Give Services/Apps with web interfaces SSL certs and a custom subdomain name (and pw auth)

-* Add auto SSL certs and reverse proxy with public domain pointing to dietpis local IP: TODO add zet here
+Add auto SSL certs and reverse proxy with public domain pointing to dietpis local IP:
+* [20240113153426](/20240113153426/) Setup Service: DuckDNS with Auto SSL certs using reverse proxy and DNS validation for certs(DNS-01) for your homelab

 Password Authentication:

-* If LAN: Add password authentication using caddy or nginx proxy manager.
-TODO add zet here
+If LAN: Add password authentication using caddy or nginx proxy manager:

-* If exposed public: Only add services that have 2FA integrated or add OAuth yourself together with 2FA via Authelia.
+If exposed public: Only add services that have 2FA integrated or add OAuth yourself together with 2FA via Authelia.
 TODO add zet here
       1. To actually expose them use Cloudflare Tunnel or tunnel.pyjam.as: TODO add zet here

 > 🧐 If you don't share any services with other people it's probably safer and